shaheerzaidi/StudentDataBaseApp/README.md

 This is an app that manages student enrollments and balance.
 It stores their name, ID, courses, tuition fee paid and balance.
+Run it on eclipse.